Unbiased constrained sampling with Self-Concordant Barrier Hamiltonian Monte Carlo: Related work

 \section{Related work}

 \paragraph{Sampling on manifolds.} Traditional \emph{constrained} sampling methods in Euclidean spaces include the Hit-and-Run algorithm \citep{lovasz2004hit}, the Random Walk Metropolis-Hastings (RWMH) algorithm, also referred to as Ball Walk \citep{lee2017eldan}, and HMC, \citep{duane1987hybrid}.
 However, it has been empirically demonstrated that RWMH and HMC require small step-sizes in order to correctly sample from a target distribution $\pi$ over a \textit{submanifold} $\msm \subset \rset^d$, thus resulting in poor mixing time \citep[Figures 1 and 3]{girolami2011riemann}.
 In the specific case where $\msm=\ensembleLigne{x\in \rset^d}{c(x)=0}$ for some $c:\rset^d \to \rset^m$, \cite{brubaker2012family} combine HMC with the RATTLE integrator \citep{leimkuhler1994symplectic}, incorporating the constraints of $\msm$ in the Hamiltonian dynamics via Lagrange multipliers. \cite{girolami2011riemann} adopt an original approach by endowing $\msm$ with a Riemannian metric $\metric$ and propose RMHMC (Riemannian Manifold HMC), a version of HMC where the Hamiltonian depends on $\metric$ as in \eqref{eq:hamiltonian}.
 It consists of integrating the Hamiltonian dynamics of \eqref{eq_dynamics_H} on short-time steps using the generalized Leapfrog integrator \eqref{eq:integrator} and the acceptance filter defined in \eqref{eq:acceptance_ratio}.
-This method does not include a ``involution checking step'', and thus the reversibility of the algorithm cannot be ensured in practice and in theory.
-Similarly, \cite{byrne2013geodesic} propose to design a numerical integrator for RMHMC using geodesics. \paragraph{Choice of the metric in RMHMC.}There are various ways to design a \textit{meaningful} metric $\metric$ given a submanifold $\msm$.
-In a Bayesian perspective, \cite{girolami2011riemann} aim at computing the \textit{a posteriori} distribution of a statistical model of interest and thus choose $\metric$ to be the Fisher-Rao metric.
-In this paper, we consider another approach which exploits the \textit{geometrical} structure of $\msm$.
-For instance, one can always define a self-concordant barrier $\phi$ when $\msm$ is a convex body, \citep{nesterov1994interior}, and choose $\metric=D^2\phi$, as done by \cite{kook2022sampling}. \paragraph{Self-concordance in RMHMC.} Elaborating on Riemannian geodesics, \cite{lee2018convergence} provide theoretical guarantees of fast mixing time for RMHMC when (i) $\msm$ is a polytope, and (ii) $\metric$ is the Hessian of a self-concordant function $\phi$ (as in our setting).
-Their result notably improves the complexity of uniform polytope sampling from algorithms relying on self-concordance such as the Dikin Walk \citep{kannan2009random} and the Geodesic Walk \citep{lee2017geodesic}.
-However, they only consider the case where the \textit{exact} continuous Hamiltonian dynamics is used, as in c-BHMC (see \Cref{sec:cont-ham}).
-On the other hand, \cite{kook2022sampling} integrate the Hamiltonian dynamics via implicit schemes without any ``involution checking step'' and only consider a convex bounded manifold of the form $\msm=\ensembleLigne{x\in\rset^d}{\rmA x=b, \ell<x<u}$.
-Note that such a manifold $\M$ can be rewritten as $\ensembleLigne{\rmB^\dagger c + u \in \rset^d}{\rmA (\rmB^\dagger c + u) < b, u\in \mathrm{Ker}(\rmB)}$\footnote{$\rmB^\dagger$ is the pseudo-inverse of $\rmB$.}, which is a special case of our assumption \Cref{ass:manifold}.
-Although their method empirically provides fast mixing time, we show in \Cref{sec:experiments} that it suffers from an asymptotic bias.
-More recently, \cite{kook2022condition} built upon the empirical results of \cite{kook2022sampling} to derive theoretical results of fast mixing time.
+This method does not include an ``involution checking step'', and thus the reversibility of the algorithm cannot be ensured in practice and in theory.
+Similarly, \cite{byrne2013geodesic} propose to design a numerical integrator for RMHMC using geodesics.